matiaspl/LinkPi-ENCx/README.md

 ### Remote help
 There's a built in remote help/E.T call home feature, that establishes a tunnel connection to Link Pi server using NGROK.
 If you don't need it, delete the IP address from the ``$remote=`` line in /link/web/config.php and reboot.

-UPDATE May 2021: the remote management has been made publicly available. if you are a WeChat user you can acquire the bindng code at [[wx.linkpi.cn]] and pair your encoder with the provided web remote access system (open the "Advanced Settings" -> "Remote Access" page of the encoder, paste the correct binding code, turn on the remote access function, and save).
+UPDATE May 2021: the remote management has been made publicly available.
+If you are a WeChat user you can acquire the bindng code at [[wx.linkpi.cn]] and pair your encoder with the provided web remote access system (open the "Options" -> "Reverse proxy" page of the encoder, paste the correct binding code, turn on the remote access function, and save).

 The system is said to be in early stage of development and occasional downtime may occur.

 ## Fixes